rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

 _(Alpha Version)_

-We will now begin to combine knowledge gathered from previous tutorials in order to show how composibility works within the Rain ecosystem.
+We will now begin to combine knowledge gathered from [previous tutorials][gated-nft-tutorial] in order to show how composibility works within the [Rain][rain-protocol] ecosystem.

-In a previous tutorial, we created a Sale which allowed users to buy custom Digital Objects (rTKN), in exchange for other Digital Objects (a Digital Currency).
+In a [previous tutorial][sale-tutorial], we created a Sale which allowed users to buy custom Digital Objects (rTKN), in exchange for other Digital Objects (a Digital Currency).

 If you remember, the Sale was configured using a pre existing Tier contract even though we didn't specify any configuration for this.
 We will now deploy another Sale, but this time use a custom Tier system.